Revealing the co-action of viscous and multistability hysteresis in an adhesive, nominally flat punch: A combined numerical and experimental study: Acknowledgements

 \section{Acknowledgements}

 MHM thanks Anle Wang for useful discussions.
 CM would like to thank Bo Persson and Leonid Dorogin for providing him with experimental DMA data for PDMS and Xuan Zhang for fabricating the model surfaces.
+We acknowledge funding by the Leibniz Competition Grant MUSIGAND (No. K279/2019).